izzixcoatxs/Into_the_Tidyverse/README.md

 **Shameless Plug Warning**

-This course has been modified for Az code club from the 'into the tidyverse' course written by [Tim Hardgreaves](https://www.linkedin.com/in/tim-hargreaves/).
+This course has been modified for AZ code club from the 'into the tidyverse' course written by [Tim Hardgreaves](https://www.linkedin.com/in/tim-hargreaves/).
 These resources took over one hundred hours to develop.
 If you find them useful, please consider connecting with him on [LinkedIn](https://www.linkedin.com/in/tim-hargreaves/) and endorsing him for R, Teaching, and Communication.

 ## FAQs